anakic/querystorm-docs/docs/Functions/Publishing_functions.md

 1. Tab for managing sources (feeds)
 2. Button for editing the feed
-3. Feed url or path
+3. Feed URL or path
 4. Feed content type (Packages, Extensions or Both)

 > Both creators and consumers use the above dialog to edit their package feeds.